datsoftlyngby/soft2019spring-algorithms/README.md

 **Course Lecture Slides:** Slides will be posted incrementally on GitHub.

-**Exercises and mandatory hand-in assignments:**
- * Information about classroom exercises will be posted incrementally on GitHub.
- * Mandatory hand-in project assignment will be posted incrementally on GitHub.
+**Mandatory hand-in assignments and classroom exercises:** Will be posted incrementally on GitHub.